mido3ds/ode-solver-chip/phase2/macro/report.md

 # Solver

 Implemented in `src/solver.vhdl` and has some of its procedures defined in `src/solver_pkg.vhdl` .

+* `src/solver.vhdl` : holds solver main process, which includes fixed and variable step orchestration FSMs, main data loading and reset/error handling.
+Also, the file contains some matrix manipulation procedures that aid the solver functionalities.

+* `src/solver_pkg.vhdl` : holds packages containing sub-procedures of solver.
+Procedures are divided into: Memory IO procedures, Matrix Manipulation procedures and Utils for sending data on output bus and address calculation.

+* The directory `solver_subtest` holds files for individual components test and integration.

 All design details of solver are in subsection `0.14.2 Solver` in main document.